chipsalliance/chips-alliance-website/content/news/2021-annual-report/index.md

 - The [SweRV Instruction Set Simulator (ISS)](https://github.com/chipsalliance/SweRV-ISS), initially developed by Western Digital, offers full test bench support for the design of SweRV Cores.
 - The Chisel workgroup has also achieved a significant number of technical milestones, as presented on the [2020 Chisel Community Conference](https://events.linuxfoundation.org/chisel-community-conference/program/schedule/)

-## WHY MEMBERS JOIN CHIPS ALLIANCE
+## Why Members Join CHIPS Alliance

 The members of CHIPS Alliance join for a variety of reasons.
 Some organizations join to grow their business.
 Companies that fall into this group normally offer an open source solution, along with selling support and additional services to interested companies.
 As an example, Codasip has an open [SweRV package](https://codasip.com/swerv/#action) that anyone can access, a Pro version with commercial EDA tools, and customization and verification services available upon request.